-- 1. I uphold the hospital's access decision and dismiss the LTC Home's appeal. - 2.
-I order the hospital to disclose the records in accordance with its access decision by May 7, 2025 but not before May 2, 2025.
-The hospital must not disclose the information highlighted in red in the copies of records 85, 88 and 109 provided to the hospital with this decision. - 3.
-In order to verify compliance with this order, I reserve the right to require the hospital to provide me with a copy of the records disclosed to the requester upon request.
+- 1. I uphold OHH's access decision and dismiss the LTC Home's appeal. - I order OHH to disclose the records in accordance with its access decision by May 7, 2025 but not before May 2, 2025.
+OHH must not disclose the personal information in record 37. - 3.
+In order to verify compliance with this order, I reserve the right to require OHH to provide me with a copy of the records disclosed to the requester upon request.

-Original Signed by: March 31, 2025
+Original Signed by: Meganne Cameron Adjudicator March 31, 2025

-Meganne Cameron

-Adjudicator